Point-like bounding chains in open Gromov-Witten theory: Introduction

 \subsection{Outline}

 In Section~\ref{sec:a_infty} we quote some results from~\cite{ST1} that will be useful in the other sections.
-This includes the construction of the $A_\infty$ structure in Section~\ref{ssec:constr} using $\q$ operators, properties of the $\q$ operators in Section~\ref{ssec:properties}, and the notion of pseudo-isotopies between two $A_\infty$ structures in Section~\ref{pseudoisot}.
+This includes the construction of the $A_\infty$ structure in Section~\ref{ssec:constr} using $\q$ operators, properties of the $\q$ operators in Section~\ref{ssec:properties}, and the notion of pseudoisotopies between two $A_\infty$ structures in Section~\ref{pseudoisot}.

-Section~\ref{sec:bd_chains} contains results concerning bounding pairs, most notably a construction of bounding pairs in Section~\ref{construct_bd_ch} and gauge-equivalence of bounding pairs via pseudo-isotopy in Section~\ref{ssec:classification}.
+Section~\ref{sec:bd_chains} contains results concerning bounding pairs, most notably a construction of bounding pairs in Section~\ref{construct_bd_ch} and a construction of gauge equivalences of bounding pairs in Section~\ref{ssec:classification}.
 Together, these two sections prove Theorem~\ref{thm1}, as detailed in the end of Section~\ref{ssec:classification}.

-Section~\ref{sec:suppot} concerns the superpotential and the open Gromov-Witten invariants derived from it.
-In Section~\ref{subsec:invar} we show the superpotential is invariant under pseudo-isotopy proving Theorem~\ref{thm_inv}.
-In Section~\ref{ssec:bd_axioms} we construct bounding chains with properties reminiscent of the Gromov-Witten axioms.
-Section~\ref{ssec:axioms} proves the axioms of the open Gromov-Witten invariants, that is, Theorem~\ref{axioms}.